 In some cases, you may be ordered to complete urine testing for illegal drugs or breath tests for alcohol.
-You are permitted to use prescribed drugs while on probation.
+You're allowed to use prescribed drugs while on probation.
 If you don't complete the testing or have a positive test result, this may result in a violation of probation.

 If you're arrested, charged with any offense, or have any police contact, contact your probation officer immediately.
 If you're unable to speak directly with your probation officer, ask for a supervisor.

 Paying fees and restitution

-Generally, all court ordered fees and restitution payments are made at the Clerk's Office of the sentencing court.
-Note that there is no monthly probation fee (supervised or administrative) for the first 6 months after release from a prison or house of correction.
+Generally, all court ordered fees and restitution payments are made at the Clerk's Office of the court that sentenced you.
+There is no monthly probation fee (supervised or administrative) for the first 6 months after release from a prison or house of correction.
 Payment must be made with cash, a certified bank check, or a money order.
 Some courts are now accepting payment by credit card — this option may be available in your court.
 You'll be given a receipt for each payment you make.
 Please save your receipts.
-Payment plans may also be available with the Judge's approval.
+Payment plans may also be available with the judge's approval.
 Talk to your probation officer for more information.